-I am on the first week of my move from Northern Virginia to Carlsbad California, and I got to witness a historical local event last night.
+On the first week of my move from Northern Virginia to Carlsbad, California, I got to witness a historical local event last night.
 A sign was installed along a highway that goes along the Pacific Coast and through towns as it winds through the way.
-It’s something of a replica of a sign naming the Village of Carlsbad that was around approximately 100 years ago.
+It’s something of a replica of a sign naming the Village of Carlsbad around approximately 100 years ago.

 Last night, the town celebrated the lighting of the new sign, for the first time.

-Seeing all the people who showed up for the lighting of the sign was my first chance to see the local community in action, and they were a lot of fun, with the whimsy of this new sign taking center stage.
+Seeing all the people who showed up for the sign’s lighting was my first chance to see the local community in action, and they were a lot of fun, with the whimsy of this new sign taking center stage.

-Before I watched the lighting of the sign with many others, I feasted on a fish taco and a couple of burritos.
-They were very good, and the local love of Mexican food stands out.
+Before I watched the sign’s lighting with many others, I feasted on a fish taco and a couple of burritos.
+They were excellent, and the local love of Mexican food stands out.

-On my journey to watch the lighting, I took advantage of one of the features of my new home – a long walk around town with many different sights, including natural ones like the bee above taking a dive into a colorful flower.
+On my journey to watch the lighting, I took advantage of one of the features of my new home – a long walk around town with many different sights, including natural ones like the bee above diving a colorful flower.

-I’ve made it a personal mission to find all the murals around Carlsbad that are hidden in plain view, like the one above.
-It sounds like there are more murals and more murals are planned.
-Here is another mural of a robot that I walked past a number of times before noticing, and it’s so large I wonder how I didn’t see it.
+I’ve made it a personal mission to find all the murals around Carlsbad that are hidden in plain views, like the one above.
+It sounds like there are more murals, and more murals are planned.
+Here is another mural of a robot that I walked past many times before noticing, and it’s so large I wonder how I didn’t see it.
 It is a robot!

 As I learn and see more of Carlsbad, I’ll probably be posting something about it here.
 It’s part of the journey.

-It was difficult to eclipse the beach like that, but possible.
+It wasn’t easy to eclipse the beach like that, but possible.

-Of all the things that I saw yesterday, one of the greatest was the joy of the people dancing in the street during the lighting of the sign.
+Of all the things that I saw yesterday, one of the greatest was the joy of the people dancing in the street during the sign’s lighting.
 I felt it say, “Welcome to Carlsbad.”